KDE/krita/3rdparty/README.md

     cmake --build . --config RelWithDebInfo --target ext_vc cmake --build . --config RelWithDebInfo --target ext_libraw

-On All operating systems:
+On Linux, if you want to build your own SIP and PyQt instead of the system one:

-    If you want to build your own SIP and PyQt instead of the system one: cmake --build . --config RelWithDebInfo --target ext_sip cmake --build . --config RelWithDebInfo --target ext_pyqt
+    cmake --build . --config RelWithDebInfo --target ext_sip cmake --build . --config RelWithDebInfo --target ext_pyqt